 photographs by Nikki McClarron and Ale Tarraf

 Call to Holy Ground, is an exploration of nature, sanctuary and belief echoing the concept of trinity found in both Christianity and Hinduism, comprising installations in a church and temple, a sound pilgrimage through the fringes of Epping Forest, and an online video work.
 Call to Holy Ground is a call to create a new scripture of the earth between faiths, generations and across cultures, an alternative ‘common ground’ or collective field of trust, sanctuary in nature and hope for a sustainable future.

 Commissioned by Art + Christianity, Call to Holy Ground is made in collaboration with women elders from the communities of St Andrew’s Church and Shri Nathji Sanatan Hindu temple in Leytonstone in north-east London.
-Call to Holy Ground opens on 14 January, on Makara Sankranti, a festival dedicated to the deity Surya celebrating harvest time in India and Nepal, and closes just after Ratha Yatra, a major Hindu festival associated with Lord Vishnu.
+Call to Holy Ground opens on 17 May, the week leading up to Pentecost, and closes just after Ratha Yatra, a major Hindu festival associated with Lord Vishnu.